Me, the Human

 Board of Directors

 I'm a past board member of Chinese Canadian National Council Toronto Chapter (CCNCTO), a Chinese activist organization.
-I'm a current board member of Canadian Roots Exchange (CRE), an Indigenous-led organization that engages Indigenous and non-Indigenous youth around reconciliation work.
+I was also a past board member of Canadian Roots Exchange (CRE), an Indigenous-led organization that engages Indigenous and non-Indigenous youth around reconciliation work.

 Violence Against Women Sector

 I am very lucky to had the opportunity to become the first male worker at a women's shelter in Toronto to work with boys who has witnessed or experienced domestic violence.
 I provided long-term trauma support to the boys and their family to help them cope and heal.

 I am currently part of the Men's Advisory Council for the Reel Men Project spearheaded by Women's Habitat.
 The project aims to talk with high school students about what it means to be a boy and a man in our society.
 It aims to provide mentorship and guidance for boys to develop healthy masculinity in their journey into malehood.

 Additional Mental Health Support for the Community

 I was a therapist at a mental health walk-in clinic, as a first line of mental health support for the community.
-Currently, I am volunteering as a therapist at 519 Community Centre, providing mental health support for the LGBTQ community in Toronto.
+I have also volunteered as a therapist at 519 Community Centre, providing mental health support for the LGBTQ community in Toronto.

-I currently serve as an external consultation for the workers of Butterfly, an organization serving Asian and migrant sex workers.
+In the past, I have also served as an external consultant for the workers of Butterfly, an organization serving Asian and migrant sex workers.